Gusgus127/Pong-Tournament/README.md

 Agent performance is assessed using episode rewards and training curves.
 This part emphasizes practical aspects of reinforcement learning, such as algorithm selection, training stability, and reproducibility when using high-level reinforcement learning libraries.

-Part 3: Multi-Agent Atari – PettingZoo and Stable-Baselines3
+Part 3: Solving a "complex" ALE environment

 This part of the project explores multi-agent reinforcement learning in Atari environments using the PettingZoo framework.
 The objective is to extend single-agent reinforcement learning to a multi-agent setting and analyze how agents interact and learn within a shared environment.